SukkoPera/PsxControllerShield/README.md

 If you need help or have questions, you can join [the official Telegram group](https://t.me/joinchat/HUHdWBC9J9JnYIrvTYfZmg).

 ### Thanks
+- CuriousInventor for informtation about the [PlayStation controller protocol](http://store.curiousinventor.com/guides/PS2)
 - Sarang Dumbre for the 3D model of the PlayStation connector